Lexicon-LTU-2024/exercise-react-todo-list/README.md

 - As a user I want to remove a todo from the list so I can keep my list as clean and short as possible.

-- As a user I want to be able to move todos up and down in order to prioritize what I have to do.

-- As a user I want everything on my todo list on the same page because I don't want to navigate between pages and to get a good overview of everything.
+- As a user I want the list of todos and the form to add a new todo seperated from eachother.
+They must be on different pages.
+This can be solved with **_React Router_**.

 - As a user I want to be able to put my name _(author of a todo)_ on a todo, so everyone in my family can add their own todos to the todo list.

-- As a user I want to be able to edit existing todos in case I remember something that has to do with a specific todo.

 - As a user I want a timestamp to be added to my new todos in order better se how old all the todos are.

+- _( bonus )_ As a user I want to be able to edit existing todos in case I remember something that has to do with a specific todo.

+- _( bonus )_ As a user I want to be able to move todos up and down in order to prioritize what I have to do.

-- As a user I want to be able to sort my todos after either timestamp or author.
+- _( bonus )_ As a user I want to be able to sort my todos after either time\*stamp or author.

 Down below is a link to free figma designs regarding todo lists: [Todo List Figmas](https://www.figma.com/community/tag/todo%20list/files).